2009 ATP World Tour Finals – Singles

 Nikolay Davydenko defeated Juan Martín del Potro in the final, 6–3, 6–4 to win the singles tennis title at the 2009 ATP World Tour Finals.

 Novak Djokovic was the defending champion, but was eliminated in the round-robin stage.

+Fernando Verdasco and Robin Söderling made their debuts at the event.

-Andy Roddick qualified for the tournament, but withdrew due to a left leg injury.
+Andy Roddick qualified for the tournament, but withdrew due to a left leg injury, where he was replaced by Söderling.